 - Build Academy works with clients (ie. NGOs, real estate developers, and governments) who have a project development need to develop a crowd-solving challenge

 - Leading participants move forward

 - Other participants can join leading teams or sharpen their skills with BA courses to increase their competitive advantage in future courses

 - BA jury and client choose challenge winner

-- Winning team receives prize money and a chance to implement the project
+- The winning team receives prize money and a chance to implement the project that they have designed